Black Sand Basin

 Black Sand Basin is a 1/2 mile north of the turnoff to Old Faithful on the west side of the road.
 Black Sand Basin is the home of Cliff Geyser, Spouter Geyser, Opalescent Pool, Rainbow Pool, Emerald Pool, and Sunset Lake.

 Black Sand Basin is part of the Upper Geyser Basin, as is the Biscuit Basin.
-They comprise about two square miles of the 3,471 mi2 that make up Yellowstone NP.
+They comprise about two square miles of the 3,471 mi2 that make up Yellowstone National Park.

-Black Sand Basin's name refers to the tiny obsidian bits that make up the sand in the entire area.1
+Black Sand Basin's name refers to the tiny obsidian particles that make up the sand throughout the area.1

 The trail at Black Sand Basin is only 0.5 miles long on a flat boardwalk.
 Walkers and wheelchairs can easily access the sites.
 There is a bench as you go to Emerald Pool.

-Opalescent Pool originally started as a depression that runoff from Spouter Geyser started to fill, but over time, it has become its own beautiful named feature.
+Opalescent Pool originally started as a depression that runoff from Spouter Geyser began to fill, but over time it has become its own beautiful-named feature.
 The temperature is 93.56° F (34.2° C).

 Opalescent Pool